Bibliography of Lyndon B. Johnson

 The Lyndon B. Johnson bibliography includes major books and articles about President Lyndon B. Johnson, his life, and presidential administration.
 Kent B. Germany in his review of the historiography noted in 2009 that Johnson has been the subject of 250 Ph.D. dissertations, well over one hundred books, and many scholarly articles.
 The New York Times and the Washington Post published 7600 articles on him during his presidency.
 Only a select subgroup are listed here, chiefly those reviewed by the major scholarly journals.

+Johnson's reputation has not recovered.
 Germany emphasizes the decline of Johnson's reputation: